-The Hoverboard hazard has come to light over the past few years.
-A family in Nashville saw their home destroyed in early 2016, with a Hoverboard the suspected cause.
-This past January, a family in Washington, D.C., was displaced following a fire at their house that was blamed on a hoverboard that caught fire as it was charging.
-Hoverboard related fires have been reported across the world, including Canada, England and Saudi Arabia.
+Several years ago, a fire believed ignited by a charging hoverboard killed a toddler and critically injured two other children in Harrisburg, Pa.
+A family in Nashville saw their home destroyed in 2016, with a hoverboard the suspected cause.
+And a family in Washington, D.C., was displaced following a fire at their house that was blamed on a hoverboard that caught fire as it was charging.
+Currently the firm represents a family in a double fatality that occurred in Michign.

 Kline & Specter has a long history of attaining multi-million-dollar verdicts and settlements – and one billion-dollar verdict – in product liability cases against major corporations.

 For instance, Shanin Specter won verdicts of $153 million, $52 million and $8.75 million against Ford Motor Co. over defective pickup truck parking brakes that caused the deaths of two people.

 The firm won a series of large verdicts in trials over implanted defective vaginal mesh products -- including verdicts of $41 million, $57.1 million, $80 million and $120 million -- and eventually settled hundreds of cases over that defective product.